Terral King

 I have been Invensys trained in Foxboro I/A "Introduction to Configuration", AIM* AT (historian hardware/software", and "Equipment Maintenance" I have been through vendor classes like ControlSoft's "Loop Tuning", and Emerson's "Model 500 Gas Chromatograph" and "Mon2000 Software".
 I enjoy learning whatever I can, and our company has a "Learning Management System" available through the company intranet, and during breaks I have availed myself of some great "extra" training in process, operations, and the Microsoft Office suite.

 Perhaps the big question now.
 "Why is Terral looking for another job?"
 Well, let me answer that clearly.
 I am not looking for another job.
 I have the best job my company has to offer for someone like me.
-A great job, stable company, exciting work, and best of all I get to work between two power plants that are literally full of really great people.
-I don't need a job, I already have one.
+A great job, stable company, exciting work, and best of all I get to work in an exciting location with enough challenges to keep my interest and the right mix of people to help keep us all safe.

 Let's talk!